 The Capture of Pozieres

-[In total 139 soldiers have been identified as having fought in the fighting at Pozieres (20 July-18 August) who all have no known grave.
-One hundred and four (104) soldiers from the Pozieres fighting are indicated as having died on 17 August 1916, and six on the 18 August 1916, and have no known grave.
+[In total 139 soldiers have been identified as having died in the fighting at Pozieres (20 July-18 August) who all have no known grave.
+Thirteen soldiers from the Pozieres fighting are indicated as having died on 17 August 1916, and six on the 18 August 1916, and have no known grave.
 All of their service records indicate they were buried "3/4 mile N of Pozieres & 4 1/4 Miles N.E.
 Of Albert (57C S.E.)".]